jordymeow/ai-engine/readme.txt

 Report security vulnerabilities through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/9e5fbbbc-964a-4204-8bc0-198f21284efd).

 == Changelog ==

+= 3.7.8 (2026/09/13) =
+* Add: Redesigned Dashboard with a providers bento, weekly usage card, daily ideas and an AI visibility card, plus a slimmed Modules tab.
+* Add: MCP tools to install and update plugins and themes from the WordPress.org directory.
+* Add: GPT Image 2.5 Sunburst and Flare with the new quality levels.
+* Fix: Workspace module no longer switches itself off on sites without a Pro licence.
+* Fix: OpenAI Vector Store no longer retrieves knowledge twice on the default environment, now passes Max Results to file_search, and repairs old vectors tables missing columns.
+* Fix: Uploaded files stay in context on later turns with Claude and other stateless providers.
+* Update: The transcription and image edit API endpoints now check the caller can read the supplied attachment.
+* Update: Smart Search returns embedded pages and custom post types instead of only posts, and the debug info shows the min score and number of posts found.

 = 3.7.7 (2026/09/08) =
 * Add: Local Memory now stores the shortcuts and blocks of the last reply, so they persist after a reload.